New poll shows most South Carolinians support medical marijuana

 ▪ A January statewide Mason-Dixon poll found that South Carolina voters support legalizing medical marijuana 61 percent to 31 percent

-The question “Do you support passing a state law allowing doctors to prescribe medical marijuana to patients?” was approved by Democrats in all of the state’s 46 counties during Tuesday’s primary.
+The question “Do you support passing a state law allowing doctors to prescribe medical marijuana to patients?” was approved by Democrats in all of the state’s 46 counties during June’s primary.

 ▪ Legislative committees in both houses this year passed nearly identical “compassionate care” bills, but the bills were not debated in the full House or Senate before the end of the session.